Dr. Muradov - FAQ

 Dr Muradov can refer to you to collaborative prescriptive professionals in Edmonton to give our patients access to medications and hormones.

 Do you offer direct billing?

 Yes!
-Our Edmonton clinic can directly bill many common insurance providers: Chambers of Commerce Group Insurance Plans, Cowan Insurance Group, Desjardins Insurance, Great-West Life, Industrial Alliance, Johnston Group, Manulife, Maximum Benefit, Standard Life, Sun Life Financial and Blue Cross.
+Our Edmonton clinic can directly bill many common insurance providers: Chambers of Commerce Group Insurance Plans, Cowan Insurance Group, Desjardins Insurance, Great-West Life, Sun Life Financial, Blue Cross and more!

 Taking advantage of this eliminates insurance paperwork at home.

 Does Alberta health cover naturopathic?
 Do benefits cover Naturopathic medicine?